-Salesforce has always made keeping its data secure a priority.
+Salesforce has always made keeping its data security a priority.
 Because it has, it’s got different layers of data protection that other CRMs have simply not taken the time to pursue.
 This isn’t unusual though, Salesforce for the past 20 years has always tried to stay 5 steps ahead of the industry as true innovators.

 “There’s an app for that” isn’t just a saying anymore, it’s a way of life.
 We look for an app to do just about anything we need.
 Did you know that Salesforce’s founder Marc Benioff was the original creator of the App Store as a concept?
 That’s right, not Apple, not Google but Salesforce!

 Salesforce allows you to create apps within the platform to handle business in ways that work for your company and customers.
 Having the ability to create specific apps that meet your business’s needs will save you untold hours of work trying to make something generic work for you.

 Understanding what a CRM is doesn’t translate on its own into a career.
 Like most tech products, the key to turning CRM understanding into a lucrative career is knowing all the ins and outs of the product so that you can maximize it for the company using it.